AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: GCMs tend to overestimate the frequency of extended periods of persistent hot or cold weather.
 > Downscaling with RCMs tends to improve the representation of persistent extreme weather,
+> and the remaining bias can be further reduced by applying the QDM method.
-> while bias correction (of GCM or RCM data) has no appreciable impact.
+> In contrast, univariate bias correction (ECDFm or QME) provides no appreciable improvement
+> in the frequency of persistent extreme weather.

 Extended periods of persistent hot or cold weather were captured with the WSDI and CSDI respectively, which count the annual number of days that are part of a streak of six or more days